vanprime/bulkAddSubtasks/README.md

 <img src="./docs/images/chrome-developer-mode.png" width="300">

 3. Load the Unpacked Extension: Click on the load unpacked button which will appear in the corner after you enable Developer Mode.
 A file dialog will open.
-Navigate to your clone of the repo and click open.<br>
+Navigate to your download of the [release](https://github.com/vanprime/bulkAddSubtasks/releases).<br>

 <img src="./docs/images/chrome-load-unpacked.png" width="300">